rxw/faustware/_posts/2025-10-31-trick_or_treating_on_the_plane.md

 We’ve cut the time by about half, but it’s still ~3× longer than the duration of the flight — though ~10× less than our initial estimate.

 This problem is inherently quadratic (which our summation above also hints at).
-Every person must talk to every other person: for $$N$$ people, this is $$N^2$$ interactions.
+Every person must talk to every other person: for $N$ people, this is $N^2$ interactions.
 While we can get speedups from clever scheduling, as long as this requirement holds, we can’t do *that* much better.
-Such constant-factor improvements become negligible for larger $$N$$ compared to solutions that simply do **less work**.
+Such constant-factor improvements become negligible for larger $N$ compared to solutions that simply do **less work**.
 This illustrates why asymptotic time complexity matters in computer algorithms.

 ## Parallelizing more à-la drink cart